 Hours: M-F 8am-4:30pm

-See Criminal Case Information Using the Leon County Sheriff’s Office Public Records Center
+View Criminal Case Details via the Leon County Sheriff’s Public Records Center

 The Leon County Sheriff’s Office (LCSO) runs background checks only of arrests that occurred in the county through the LCSO Public Records Center portal and by in-person and mail requests—checks for criminal histories beyond these limits will be conducted by state agencies which are discussed in the sections that follow.6